Skip to main content

 Observation

-I noticed the challenge provides a raw ARM assembly source file chall_1.S and asks for the specific integer argument that causes a 'win' branch, which suggested manually tracing the data flow through the arithmetic instructions (lsl, udiv) to find the exact constant the input is compared against.
+The challenge gives a raw ARM assembly file, chall_1.S, and asks which integer argument reaches the win branch.
+Tracing the data flow through the arithmetic instructions, lsl and udiv, finds the constant the input is compared against.

 Open chall_1.S and read the comparison logic.
 The program computes a target constant through two operations: it starts with 68, shifts left by 2 (multiply by 4), giving 272, then performs integer division by 3, giving 90.
 The program prints 'win' when the argument equals 90.